-Detection studies
+Detection Studies

-Disease characterization
+Disease Characterisation

-Understanding how the pathogen impacts the host is the purpose of disease characterisation studies.
-Diseases can be characterised clinically, epidemiogically, genetically and using further subtyes to describe the disease.
-This section aims to offer standarised ways of conducting disease characterisation studies and examples.
-The ISARIC programme has a set of protocols, and a standard tool that can be adapted by researchers who are interested in conducting these kinds of studies.
-Following standarized methodology can be important for data collection, pooling and sharing.
+The International Severe Acute Respiratory and Emerging Infection Consortium (ISARIC) programme has a set of protocols and a standard tool that can be adapted by researchers interested in conducting these types of studies.
+Following standardised methodology can be important for data collection, pooling and sharing.
 The first version of the protocol was developed for MERS and has since been adapted to many other diseases.
-This section will share examples of these adaptation and different disease characterisation protocols, data management systems and other associated methods, tools and training.
+This section will share examples of these adaptations and different disease characterisation protocols, data management systems and other associated methods, tools and training.

 Public Awareness, Perceptions and Behaviour Studies

-An important unknown in the knowledge gaps is what communities understand and how behaviours, practices and perception are driving infection and could be changed to limit transmission.
+An important unknown in the knowledge gaps is what communities understand and how behaviours, practices and perceptions are driving infection and could be changed to limit transmission.
 Therefore, these social science and behavioural studies are vital.
 This area will share examples, training and resources.

 Community Engagement

-Ahead of any study, where feasible in an emergency outbreak situation, should be a process of comprehensive engagement with the community to explain the research and build trust and also facilitate full engagement with the design and operational planning and delivery.
+Ahead of any study, where feasible in an emergency outbreak situation, there should be a process of comprehensive engagement with the community to explain the research and build trust and also facilitate full engagement with the design and operational planning and delivery.

 Sequencing